swimos/swim/swim-system-js/swim-mesh-js/@swim/mesh/README.md

   [typedoc](http://docs.swim.ai/js/latest/modules/_swim_client.html)) –
   WARP multiplexed streaming API client.

-`@swim/mesh` has no additional dependencies when run in a web browser.
-And depends only on a WebSocket implementation when run in Node.js.
+`@swim/mesh` has no additional dependencies when run in a web browser, and depends only on a WebSocket implementation when run in Node.js.

 ## Installation